Josecolon79/orbitalmechanics_rp/readme.md

 http://rohandpatel.com/projects/orbital-mechanics-library-for-matlab-and-python/
 _______________________________________________________________________________________
 ## Compatibility and Installation
 Tested on Windows and UNIX (MacOS).
-Modifications for compatibility are not required. \
+Modifications for compatibility are not required.
+Python: Spicepy and Pykep libraries are required. \
 \
 Clone the directory. \
 \